Data Transfer

 2. Using one of the tools outlined in this document (e.g. scp or Cyberduck), upload the files from your laptop to the desired TACC resource (e.g. Stampede3, Frontera).

-If you have files stored at another university, see the Globus instructions below.
+If you have files stored at another university, see the Globus instructions above.